Graduation requirements and deadlines

 How do I apply to graduate?

-- A graduation application fee is assessed at the time of application and is payable by the end of the month in which application is made.
-This application fee is non-refundable.
+A graduation application fee is assessed at the time of application and is payable immediately, by credit card, at the time of application.
+This application fee is non-refundable and non-transferrable.

-- If you do not complete your degree requirements before the associated deadline for convocation, your application can not be forwarded to the next convocation date.
-You will need to re-apply and pay again.
+If you do not complete your degree requirements before the associated deadline for convocation, your application can not be forwarded to the next convocation date.
+You will need to re-apply and pay again as an additional evaluation on your file is initiated each time you apply for graduation.

 Am I eligible to graduate?

-- Check over your program as shown on your curriculum advising and program planning (CAPP) report (available from your graduate secretary) with your supervisor to confirm that your degree requirements will be met by the deadlines.
-Your application to graduate will initiate a review of your eligibility within the Graduate Admissions and Records office.
+Check over your program as shown on your Degree Evaluation (CAPP) report (available in your Student Services on MyPage) with your supervisor to confirm that your degree requirements will be met by the deadlines.
+Your Application for Graduation will initiate a review of your eligibility within the Graduate Admissions and Records office.

 Dates and deadlines